 IMPORTANT NOTE FOR TENANTS WHO RESIDE IN RENTAL OVER 2 YEARS:

-For No Cause (only for a month-to-month or week-to-week tenancy) - 60 day written notice if renting monthly, or 21 days if renting weekly.
-90 day written notice if the tenant has resided in the premises continuously for over two years and rents monthly.
+For No Cause (only for a month-to-month or week-to-week tenancy) - 60-days written notice if renting monthly or 21 days if renting weekly.
+90-day written notice if the tenant has resided in the premises continuously for over two years and rents monthly.

 BURLINGTON RESIDENCIES ONLY:

-Termination for “No Cause” In Burlington: In Burlington, if there is no written rental agreement, a tenancy cannot be terminated for no cause without ninety (90) days notice if the tenancy has lasted for under two years or one hundred twenty (120) days if the tenancy has lasted over two years.
-In Burlington, if there is a written rental agreement, a notice for termination for no cause would simply have to follow the state law for termination for no cause under terms of a written rental agreement.
+Termination for “No Cause” In Burlington: In Burlington, if there is no written Rental Agreement, a tenancy cannot be terminated for no cause without ninety (90) days' notice if the tenancy has lasted for under two years or one hundred and twenty (120) days if the tenancy has lasted over two years.
+In Burlington, if there is a written Rental Agreement, a notice for termination for no cause would simply have to follow the state law for termination for no cause under the terms of a written Rental Agreement.

 Please Note: Landlords should check with their local authorities for the requirements of their location.

 Under Chapter 57, § 2311 of the Vermont Commerce and Trade Code, in an action against an individual who issues a bad check, the receiver of that check may recover from the maker court costs, costs of service, the amount of the check, bank fees, and interest.
 The holder is also entitled to attorney's fees and damages in the sum of $50.00.